Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • Achieving encapsulation and well-defined interfaces

-• modules give ability to hide internal implementation
+• modules give the ability to hide internal implementation

-• java apps could work with default package without creating another one
+• Java apps could work with the default package without creating another one

-• before java 9 apps could use encapsulation at package level and class/method level
+• Before Java 9 apps could use encapsulation at the package level and class/method level

-• The problem until java 9 is that one developer can create a library that is internal but consumer could reference the internal implementation without any blocker
+• The problem until Java 9 is that one developer can create an internal library but the consumer could reference the internal implementation without any blocker

-• tradicional apps are bundled in a single jar
+• traditional apps are bundled in a single jar

 Chapter 2 - The first module